Higher order extension of L\"owner's theory: Operator $k$-tone functions: Introduction

 is quite relevant to operator/matrix monotone and convex functions, where $A$ is a self-adjoint operator with spectrum in the domain interval $(a,b)$ of $f$ and $X$ is a positive operator.
 The above $k$th derivative exists for matrices whenever $f$ is $C^k$ on $(a,b)$ (see \cite{BV,Hi}).
 In the infinite-dimensional setting, the existence of the $k$th derivative is rather subtle but it exists in the operator norm when $f$ is analytic (see \cite{Pe} for the $k$th derivative under a weaker assumption).
 It is well known \cite{BV} that the operator/matrix monotonicity of $f$ is characterized by the positivity of derivative \eqref{eq-0.2} for $k=1$, and the operator/matrix convexity is similarly characterized by the positivity of \eqref{eq-0.2} for $k=2$.
 Our motivation for the present paper came from the naive question of what is a higher order extension of the operator monotonicity related to the higher order derivative given in \eqref{eq-0.2} for $k>2$.
 Although the idea seems very natural, this kind of higher order extension of L\"owner's theory is new while some other types of extensions have been discussed (see \cite{ABDR} for instance).

 In Section \ref{sec-1} of the paper we first define, for a real function on $(a,b)$, operator/matrix-valued divided differences of $f$ by generalizing the usual divided differences.
 By using these generalized divided differences we introduce, for $k,n\in\bN$, the notions of operator $k$-tone functions and matrix $k$-tone functions of order $n$, which are higher order extensions of operator/matrix monotone and convex functions.
 In fact, when $k=1$ and $k=2$, operator $k$-tone functions are operator monotone and convex functions, respectively.
-The $k$-tonicity in the numerical sense (i.e., the matrix $k$-tonicity of order $1$) can be interpreted in the context of polynomial interpolation.
 In the last of Section \ref{sec-1}, slightly refined forms of the standard integral representations of operator monotone functions on $(-1,1)$ and on $(0,\infty)$ are provided for later use.
-The main theorem of Section \ref{sec-2} gives differentiability properties of matrix $k$-tone functions of order $n$; such a function must be of class $C^{2n+2-4}$.
+The main theorem of Section \ref{sec-2} gives differentiability properties of matrix $k$-tone functions of order $n$; such a function must be of class $C^{2n+2k-4}$.
 In particular, an $n$-convex function is $C^{2n-2}$, extending the classical result of Kraus \cite{Kr} when $n=2$.
-Section \ref{sec-3} presents several characterizations of operator $k$-tone functions on $(a,b)$.
-Some of them are given in terms of divided differences of $f$.
-In fact, it turns out that $f$ is operator $k$-tone on $(a,b)$ if and only if for any $\alpha\in(a,b)$ there exists an operator monotone function $g$ on $(a,b)$ such that
+Section \ref{sec-3} presents several characterizations of operator $k$-tone functions on $(a,b)$, e.g., in terms of derivatives or divided differences of $f$.
+It turns out that $f$ is operator $k$-tone on $(a,b)$ if and only if for any $\alpha\in(a,b)$ there exists an operator monotone function $g$ on $(a,b)$ such that

-that is, the $(k-1)$st remainder term of the Taylor series of $f$ at $\alpha$ is given as $(x-\alpha)^{k-1}$ times an operator monotone function.
-From \eqref{eq-0.3} we observe that operator $k$-tone functions have rather simple structure with only additive and multiplicative polynomial factors beyond operator monotone functions.
-Sections \ref{sec-4} contains some further properties of operator $k$-tone functions on $(-1,1)$.
-Integral expressions of such a function $f$ are given such as